|

 |||

-Lab are inspected by a trained and authorized Competent Person – Scaffold prior
+structures at Jefferson Lab must be inspected by a trained and authorized

-inspections; and how the findings from these inspections are communicated to
+inspections and how the findings from these inspections are communicated to

-Scaffold inspections are
+Scaffold inspections are performed

-Industrial Safety if alterations to the original structure are anticipated as these
+provided by Industrial Safety.
+Contact Industrial Safety if alterations to the original

-may require additional training.
+structure are anticipated as these may require additional training.

-NOTE: Management authority may be delegated at the discretion of the responsible manager.
+task-qualified TJNAF employee at the discretion of the responsible manager.

-Responsibilities for each process step are outlined within the procedure.
+Responsibilities are outlined within the procedure.

 4.1